stackupdev/mcp-arXiv-server/README.md

 ## What is this project?
 This server provides programmatic access to arXiv papers through a set of MCP-compatible tools.
 It allows you to:
 - Search for papers on any topic
-- Store paper metadata locally
+- Temporarily store paper metadata (note: data may be lost on server restart)
 - Retrieve papers by topic or ID
 - Generate structured search prompts for AI assistance